AOSEI1001/Git-It-Done-Group-Sprint-1-Bookazon/README.md

 * Clean code saves time in the long run.
 * GitHub is powerful when you use branches and PRs properly.
 * Collaboration beats coding solo — especially when someone catches your bug in review.
+* Communication is key, especially when you want to prevent merge conflicts.

 ## 🚀 Tools Utilized